 Alsace wines come from a wide range of terroirs but they all share exceptional aromatic elegance.
 Nestled in the foothills of the Vosges Mountains, the region is a mosaic of geology and climate, allowing its winegrowers to produce such distinctive wines.

-contrary to what is often imagined, it rains little in Alsace.
+In terms of climate, contrary to what is often imagined, it rains little in Alsace.
 Although winters can be cold, summer temperatures are quite high.
 This meteorological termperature range gives grapevines the perfect conditions to thrive.

 There is also significant variation in elevation, so Alsace has many microclimates.
 This partly explains why the aromatic notes vary so greatly between the grape varieties typical of the region, although the entire area covers less than 200 km from north to south.